ageis/securedrop-keyring/README.md

 	./update_keyring.sh

 This will update the changelog, update the removal hooks with the fingerprint, build the package, and initiate a git commit.

+See [TESTING.md](TESTING.md) for some tips on how to test updates to this package.